phillxnet/rockstor-doc/interface/docker-based-rock-ons/immich.rst

 Real world usage data for Immich v2.2.3: for ~70k photos/videos, up to 4GB (8GB peak) of RAM is normally being used.
-CPU usage is mostly negligible, but it will shot up when new files will be ingested.
+CPU usage is mostly negligible, but it will shoot up when new files are ingested.

 This can be controlled via the administration settings.
 See: :ref:`immich_other_settings`.